 Osteoarthritis is not restricted to cartilage damage, but is a failure of the entire joint, along with inflammation -- the body's response to stress, sustained and buried trauma and injury.

-- unresolved injuries that have affected nerves at the base of the spine or in the neck
+Unresolved injuries that have affected nerves at the base of the spine or in the neck: Injuries to the spine or neck can affect the nerves that run through these areas, leading to chronic pain, numbness, or tingling in the affected areas.

 Stretching or ligament looseness or laxity can cause problems of head forward position as head forward position can cause further dames to the cervical spine ligaments.